-Bridge began in order to help solve a single, seemingly intractable problem; hundreds of millions of children worldwide who do not have access to schools that empower and inspire them.
-We help children in parts of the world where there is a shortage of learning, by boosting government schools and running complementary affordable schools.
-Since 2009, we have reached 500,000 children through hundreds of schools across Africa and India.
+Bridge began in order to help solve a single, seemingly intractable problem; one-in-two children are not learning.
+We help children in parts of the world where there is a shortage of learning, by boosting government schools or running complementary community schools.
+Since 2007, we have reached one million children through hundreds of schools across Africa and India.

-We believe every child has the right to education.
-So, we work in partnership with governments, communities, teachers and parents to improve or deliver high quality nurseries and primary schools in underserved areas.
+We believe every child has the right to high-quality education.
+We work in partnership with governments, communities, teachers, and parents to support and deliver quality education to for primary and pre-primary children in developing countries.

-We are data driven and evidence based and our model adapts to the needs of individual governments.
-We have re-engineered every part of the education system, from teacher training and support, to lesson delivery, construction, and financial administration; making our academies as effective and affordable as possible.
+We are data-driven and evidence-based and our model adapts to the needs of individual governments.
+We have re-engineered every part of the education system, from teacher training and support, to lesson delivery, construction, and financial administration; making government schools and community schools as effective as possible.

-The global learning crisis means that it’s essential our education model is sustainable and scalable, that’s why we aren’t set up as a non-profit.
-There are 263 million children and young people not in school, and 330 million in school but not learning.
-We do not believe that we are the solution but we do believe that we are part of it.
-Effectively tackling the learning crisis will take the commitment of a broad coalition including NGOs, governments, faith groups and the private sector.
+There are around 600 million children in school who are not learning the basics, and a further 260 million not in school at all.
+We do not believe that we are the solution to this but we do believe that we are a part of it.
+Effectively tackling the learning crisis will take the commitment of a broad coalition including governments, NGOs, faith groups, and the private sector.
+Related to this commitment, we’re proud to have been a UN Global Compact participant since 2017.

 Our model focuses on:

-- Well-supported teachers: teachers are well-trained at our Teacher Training Institutes and supported 24/7 by their School Leader.
+- Well supported teachers: teachers are retrained using new teaching and classroom management techniques and supported 24/7 by their school leader.
 They also benefit from ongoing training and continuous support both in and out of the classroom.

 - World-class lessons: we always follow the curriculum of the countries in which we operate.
 Our lesson plans are developed through close collaboration between world leading academics, local experts and country-based education ministries.
 By leveraging the power of connected devices, we deliver professionally developed, up-to-the-minute lesson plans that provide every teacher with the core foundation needed for a successful learning experience in each subject, each day.